Kyuunex/fumo-utils/README.md

 # FumoUtils (Public edition)
 FumoUtils is a Meteor Client Addon that provides some additional modules and commands to enhance your anarchy Minecraft experience.
+While there are older branches for testing purposes, for regular use I only support one version of Minecraft/Meteor at a time, currently being 1.21.11.

 ### Requirements
 - Minecraft 1.21.11